Cruise Advice For the Best Palermo Port Experience

 Budget Travel:

 January and February are the best months for lower prices and fewer crowds.
 You may see some rain, but temperatures stay mild and rarely drop too low.
-Popular spots like Palermo Cathedral are much quieter, which makes exploring feel more relaxed and enjoyable.
+Popular spots like the cathedral are much quieter, which makes exploring feel more relaxed and enjoyable.

 Weather Tips for Visiting Palermo Port